n-chicken/mta-exchange-bot/README.md

 ## To-do/Issues:

+- Auctions
+    - Announce when an auction ends
+    - Announce when an auction offer is made
 - Create better help command & clarify command structure
 - Should "shops" be a thing?
 - Add autocomplete in contexts where item ids and names are possible arguments